-The Association for Coaching is delighted to invite you to attend an evening workshop Dialogical Fitness: Essential preparation for high-quality coaching conversations with Dr Gordon Spence.
+The Association for Coaching (AC) is delighted to invite you to attend an evening with Professor Tatiana Bachkirova titled Opportunities and Issues with Using Adult Development Theories in Coaching.

 *All payments are processed in GBP.
 AUD prices indicated may vary due to exchange rates.

 Tatiana Bachkirova is Professor of Coaching Psychology and Director of the International Centre for Coaching and Mentoring Studies at Oxford Brookes University, UK .
 Being an academic, Tatiana teaches on postgraduate programmes and supervises PhD students.
 As a practitioner she supervises coaches individually and in groups.
 At Oxford Brookes she also leads an internationally renowned programme of Advanced Study in Coaching Supervision.